-Planned gifts and bequests are made by individuals, who include Nishimachi International School (or Nishimachi Foundation for US taxpayers) in their gift and estate plans, including those who establish a special gift or endowment with appreciated securities or real estate.
-Planned gifts can support the school generally, honor a former teacher, establish a scholarship in the name of a class or loved one, or support a specific program.
+Planned gifts and bequests are made by individuals, who include Nishimachi International School, or Nishimachi Foundation for U.S. taxpayers, in their gift and estate plans.
+Gift of appreciated securities or real estate can be a part of your planned gifts.

-When making a gift through an estate plan, you can still change your mind if your situation changes.
+When making a gift through an estate plan, changes can always be made if your situation changes.

 You can structure a bequest to leave a specific item or amount of money, make the gift contingent on certain events, or simply leave a percentage of your estate to Nishimachi.